 If I think of a culture as a person and then overlay a seasonal metaphor, both of which are misleading ideas, the period from 1860 to 1890 begins to look like Vienna’s Indian summer.
 Stifter’s novel again provides a strangely prophetic model (“My collections are getting more complete, the building projects are increasingly receiving their finishing touches”).
 The Indian summer is followed by winter, and death.

 As attractive as the values of the period can seem to me, I have to ask the same questions I asked about Stifter.
 Are we sure that the connection between aesthetics and ethics is so strong?
 Is collecting as meaningful an activity as Stifter argues?
 Are there risks in an aesthetic focused so strongly on the past?
-And fundamentally, are the answer to questions like these the same for individuals and for society?
+And fundamentally, are the answers to questions like these the same for individuals and for society?

 Aestheticism easily becomes decadent, empty, sterile.
 Collecting is almost necessarily neurotic and, like art appreciation more generally, can become, or always is, a device for signaling social status – how good a catch is the guest at my artistic dinner, how visible is my box at the theater.